YVETTE NICOLE BROWN

 Photo credit: Yvette Nicole Brown

-I was invited to a swanky conference at the Beverly Hilton.
-This top-notch event provided three days of outstanding panel discussions between global leaders, various experts, and innovative thinkers.
-The night before, I was perusing the schedule and was pleasantly surprised when I saw that, actress, Yvette Nicole Brown was scheduled to speak on one of the panels I was interested in.
-I met Ms. Brown way, way back in 2005 when I asked Linda Hamilton to take my picture.
+I was invited to a swanky global conference.
+This top-notch event featured three days of outstanding panel discussions with global leaders, experts, and innovative thinkers.
+The night before, I was perusing the schedule and was pleasantly surprised to see that actress Yvette Nicole Brown was scheduled to speak on one of the panels I was interested in.
+I met Ms. Brown back in 2005 when I asked Linda Hamilton to take my picture.
 The three of us are in that photo together.

 "I was just looking at your website today," she said.
 "Then I saw you in the audience and thought, I know that girl.
 I know that girl.
 How do I know her??
 Oh!
 It’s that same girl from the picture.”

-Amazing!
-I certainly didn’t expect that she would be prepared to meet me.
+I certainly didn’t expect that she would be the one prepared to meet me.
 And because I figured I’d have to refresh her memory, I brought a copy of that picture with Linda Hamilton.
 I handed it to her.
 She said, “This is so cool!
 I remember this day and that Linda loved this idea, and then we called you over to sit with us.
 Man, that was 20 years ago.
 That was for the movie The Kid & I.” I said, “YES!!!”
-I was so thrilled with this dream scenario, I kissed her hand.
-She said, “I love this idea, I was looking at your website this morning and saw the pictures by Harrison Ford and Calista Flockhart… He did this."
+I was so taken by the sheer kismet of the moment that I kissed her hand.
+She said, “I love this idea.
+I was looking at your website this morning and saw the pictures by Harrison Ford and Calista Flockhart… He did this."
 She covered her face to mimic what he had done in Calista’s photo.

-Surprised and flattered, I said, “It’s so cool that you were looking at my site!”
-I had also brought the picture she took.
+I was floored to hear of the time she'd invested.
+I said, “It’s so cool that you were looking at my site!”
+I pulled out the original snapshot she had taken two decades prior.
 I said, “This is the photo you took 20 years ago, but there is no real story to go with it.
 I was hoping you’d take a new one.”
 She said, “Of course!
 I’d love to!!”

 This is the photo she took 20 years ago.